 WHS Physical Education Elective

-A high level swim conditioning course geared for athletes that participate in water polo and swim teams.
-This course is designed to improve cardiovascular activity of athletes within the water.
-Full body workouts on land and within the water will challenge students.
-Advance swim skills are required.
+A high-level swim conditioning course geared for athletes who participate in water polo and swim teams.
+This course is designed to improve the cardiovascular activity of athletes in the water.
+Full-body workouts on land and in the water will challenge students.
+Advanced swim skills are required.

 LIFETIME ACTIVITIES/UNIFIED SPORTS LIFETIME